Catalyst for a Cure: An Innovative Research Model

 At the outset, we set up a volunteer Advisory Board comprised of top neuroscientists who contacted university and institutional department chairs and asked them to suggest promising young post-docs who might be interested in glaucoma and had a willingness to collaborate.
 From this unconventional recruitment process, we identified four promising young researchers eager to collaborate on glaucoma research.

 Our funding for CFC is on par with that of a government grant.
-To date, we have invested nearly $7 million dollars in this collaborative research focused on clear goals and useful results.
+To date, we have invested more than $7 million dollars in this collaborative research focused on clear goals and useful results.

 In the first year of the Catalyst for a Cure consortium, the four principal researchers established research objectives to be tackled collaboratively.
 One key objective was to study the disease’s early progression.